Marketing Sales and Service Blog | Bluleadz Inbound Agency

 They partnered with Lilly Singh, aka iiSuperwomanii, a social superstar, encouraging creatives to submit their works for a chance to collaborate with Lilly.

 Of course, contestants had to be subscribed to Adobe's Creative Cloud YouTube channel.
-The company posted information on their blog and other social channels, while Lilly spoke to her fan base directly on her own channel, Instagram, and Twitter.
+The company posted information on its blog and other social channels, while Lilly spoke to her fan base directly on her own channel, Instagram, and Twitter.

 Starbucks